hamburgerlady/wasserstein-smooth/README.md

 function outim=wassersmooth(inim,hh0,bins,inim_id,sigge,wasserfcn,smoothfcn)

 which transforms the input image to fit the distribution given by hh0.
-Two functions needs to be provided by the user,
+Two functions need to be provided by the user (example wrapper functions are given),

 * wasserfcn that calculates the optimal transport using the Wasserstein metric
 * smoothfcn that anisotropically smooths the image